Golden goal: Historical context

-The rules of the first known organized inter-club tournament in any code of football, the Youdan Cup of 1867, featured a sudden-death rule.
+The rules of the first known organized inter-club tournament in any code of football, the English Youdan Cup of 1867, featured a sudden-death rule.
 If scores were tied after 90 minutes, up to an hour of extra time was played, with the first team to score a goal or rouge being declared the winner.
 This rule came into effect in the second round tie between Norfolk FC and Broomhall FC played on 23 February 1867, when Norfolk scored a goal after two minutes of extra time to win the match, 1–0.

 A similar rule was used the following year in the Cromwell Cup, which like the Youdan Cup was played under Sheffield Rules.
 In the final of this competition, played at Bramall Lane, Sheffield in 1868, the deciding goal was scored by the then newly formed team called The Wednesday, now known as Sheffield Wednesday.

 The golden goal was introduced due to perceived failings of other means of resolving a draw (tie) in round-robin or knock-out tournaments where a winner is required.
 In particular, extra time periods can be tense and unentertaining as sides are too tired and nervous to attack, preferring to defend and play for penalties; whilst penalty shootouts are often described as based upon luck, and unrepresentative of football.
 FIFA introduced the golden goal rule in 1993.
 It was hoped that the golden goal would produce more attacking play during extra time, and would reduce the number of penalty shootouts.